ANTH 002: INTRO CULTURAL ANTHROPOLOGY, 3 credits

 The internship provides an opportunity for practical application of theoretical and research issues in approved work situations, with faculty supervision, guidance and evaluation.
 Prereq.: Sociology major, completion of 15 hours of sociology courses and 60 hours of college credit with overall GPA of at least 2.75, instructor's consent and department approval.
 The internship is graded and may be counted toward major.

-SOC 199: SENIOR CAPSTONE, 1 credit hr.
+SOC 199: SENIOR SEMINAR ON COMMUNITY ENGAGEMENT, 3 credit hr.

-Senior sociology and anthropology/sociology majors complete their Senior Capstone requirement by enrolling in SOC/SCSS 199 in conjunction with a flagged Senior Experience Course.
+Senior sociology majors complete their Senior Capstone requirement by enrolling in SOC/SCSS 199 in conjunction with a flagged Senior Experience Course.
 Senior Experience Courses are identified in the schedule of courses for each semester.
 In consultation with the instructor of the Senior Experience Course, students design their Capstone Experience.
 All students completing their capstone during an academic year participate in the planning of an annual colloquium and present their papers/projects/ experiences at this public event.
 Prereq.: Senior sociology or anthropology/sociology majors.